Resources

 After a deposition, it’s a good idea to review and consider any settlement options that may be available.
 Settlement after deposition can include mediation, arbitration, or negotiation.
 Your attorney will be able to advise you on the best course of action.

-Follow up on any outstanding issues:
+Follow up on Any Outstanding Issues:

 If any outstanding issues or questions were not addressed during the deposition, it’s important to follow up on them as soon as possible.
 This can help to ensure that all relevant information is gathered and that your case is as strong as possible.